Major in Greek and Latin Languages and Literature

 You'll also be encouraged to study abroad.
 Many Greek and Latin languages and literature students at SLU choose to live and take Greek and Latin classes in Rome and other Mediterranean cities.
 (Learn about study abroad programs at SLU.)

-What You'll Learn in SLU's Greek and Latin Languages and Literature Degree ProgramAll students of Greek and Latin languages and literature - whether majoring, minoring or working on a concentration - take Reading Latin, Reading Greek and an intermediate course in either Greek or Latin.
+What You'll Learn in SLU's Greek and Latin Languages and Literature Degree ProgramAll students of Greek and Latin languages and literature - whether majoring or minoring - take Reading Latin, Reading Greek and an intermediate course in either Greek or Latin.
 Greek and Latin languages and literature majors then go on to take six additional credit hours in each language, as well as other prerequisites and electives.

 In addition to the experience you gain if you study abroad, you'll also have access to Saint Louis University's Vatican Film Library and the Center for Medieval and Renaissance Studies on campus, as well as SLU's Language Resource Center.

 What Can You Do With a Degree in Greek and Latin Languages and Literature from SLU?Students who graduate with a degree in Greek and Latin language and literature from Saint Louis University are prepared to go on to pursue advanced degrees in fields such as:

 - Political science